 - The Observation tower, previously the coastguard watch tower, will provide the greatest excitement with its 180 degree views of the dramatic St Anne’s headline.
 You are sure to spend many an hour simply watching the comings and goings, spotting the variety of seabirds and looking out to sea.
 You can watch the ships moving past in what must be one of the most amazing locations in the UK.
 It is truly mesmerising and simply breathtaking!
 Please do take care when climbing the stairs to the Observation Tower – they are very steep.

 - This is a fantastic property, ideal for families and small groups looking for that unique experience with spectacular views.Please note however its maintenance and upkeep is a constant battle due to its exposure to the elements .

 The Lighthouse is maintained by a professional cleaning and maintenance company who will work to ensure you have a fabulous stay.
 Please note however the property is a 300 year old secluded building of historic charm, in an exposed location, and open to the elements.
 The benefit however is you stay in a lighthouse with amazing history and views.
-The swimming pool is ONLY 22 degrees centigrade, and therefore feels cold so young children may wish to wear wet suits.
+The swimming pool feels cold so guests may wish to wear wet suits.